chad-g-adams/chad-g-adams-hugo/content/post/code/random-hacks-of-kindness-2016.md

 * Small to medium independent business owners (perhaps looking to reinforce their brands or support the community)
 * The general public (people like you and me who would like to have their snow cleared all the while knowing the proceeds will support people in need in the community)

 While CISED felt that the large procurers would be the most important clients to focus on as it would be the best shot at growing the social enterprise sector, the use cases involved with these purchasers were rather complex, such as dealing with scenarios where demand outstrips supply.
 Since social enterprises often have limited resources, if an order came in from a big client, such as a catering order, it might require two different catering companies to satisfy.
-It would be rather involved to support this kind of order on an online system, but could perhaps be achieved by allowing buyers to post RFPs or a similar concept (kind of like wanted adds on kijiji).
+It would be rather involved to support this kind of order on an online system, but could perhaps be achieved by allowing buyers to post RFPs or a similar concept (kind of like wanted ads on kijiji).

 At the end of the day, we knew we could not build an online marketplace in 24 hours.
 However, there was something we could do to further the cause for all types of purchasers: build an online directory of social enterprises in Ottawa.
 This would satisfy an immediate need, as CISED often gets asked about what services are on offer, and currently this info is only available in a spreadsheet.